‘The Art of Solo Travel: A Girl’s Guide’ Review + Discount

 2. Preparing to go

 Backpacking isn’t for everyone, and I’m glad to see that Stephanie addresses that.
-She helps readers decide whether to use a backpack or suitcase, and she lists things you shouldn’t travel without, including handy gadgets.
+She helps readers decide whether to use a backpack or suitcase, how to find cheap flights, and she lists things you shouldn’t travel without, including handy gadgets.

 3. Travel more spend less